In 2023–24, the Children’s Court most often sentenced children and young people to:

 Note: The percentages in the graph include cases that received youth diversion.
 Youth diversion is not a sentence and does not result from a formal finding of guilt.
-However, it is an important disposition that the Children's Court can use to divert low-level offenders from the criminal justice system.
+However, it is an important disposition available in the Children's Court.

 Percentage of cases sentenced in the Children’s Court, by sentencing outcome